1889 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 CAM3,336unknownunknown

 Philadelphia’s 1889 mintage reached 48,866,025 regular strike coins—among the highest totals in the entire series.
-Yet only 275 specimens survive in gem grades today.
-This 0.0006% survival rate underscores copper’s vulnerability across 135 years.
+Yet according to PCGS CoinFacts, only around 1,000 specimens survive in MS64–MS65 grades combined, and possibly fewer than a few dozen exist at MS66.

 Proof strikes numbered 3,336 pieces, including the CAM designation quantity.
-Both categories lack documented survival figures, contrasting sharply with business strike census data.
-This gap reflects incomplete historical tracking rather than actual rarity.
+Both categories lack fully documented survival figures, contrasting sharply with the business strike census data—a gap that reflects incomplete historical tracking rather than actual rarity.

 Also Read: Top 100 Most Valuable Wheat Pennies Coin Worth Money (1909 – 1958)